Video Subtitle Generation using Whisper and OpenVINO™#

 You can find more information about this model in the research paper, OpenAI blog, model card and GitHub repository.

-In this notebook, we will use Whisper with OpenVINO to generate subtitles in a sample video.
+In this notebook, we will use Whisper model with OpenVINO Generate API for Whisper automatic speech recognition scenarios to generate subtitles in a sample video.
 Additionally, we will use NNCF improving model performance by INT8 quantization.
 Notebook contains the following steps: 1.
 Download the model.
 2. Instantiate the PyTorch model pipeline.
 3. Convert model to OpenVINO IR, using model conversion API.
 4. Run the Whisper pipeline with OpenVINO models.
 5. Quantize the OpenVINO model with NNCF.
 6. Check quantized model result for the demo video.
 7. Compare model size, performance and accuracy of FP32 and quantized INT8 models.
 8. Launch Interactive demo for video subtitles generation.

 Prerequisites#